awsdocs/amazon-elasticache-docs/doc_source/memcache/cluster-create-determine-requirements.md

 By design, Amazon ElastiCache clusters are accessed from Amazon EC2 instances\.
 Network access to an ElastiCache cluster is limited to the user account that created the cluster\.
 Therefore, before you can access a cluster from an Amazon EC2 instance, you must authorize the Amazon EC2 instance to access the cluster\.
 The steps to do this vary, depending upon whether you launched into EC2\-VPC or EC2\-Classic\.

 If you launched your cluster into EC2\-VPC you need to grant network ingress to the cluster\.
 If you launched your cluster into EC2\-Classic you need to grant the Amazon Elastic Compute Cloud security group associated with the instance access to your ElastiCache security group\.
-For detailed instructions, see [Authorize access](GettingStarted.AuthorizeAccess.md) in this guide\.
+For detailed instructions, see [Step 3: Authorize access to the cluster](GettingStarted.AuthorizeAccess.md) in this guide\.

 ## Region, Availability Zone and Local Zone requirements<a name="cluster-create-determine-requirements-region"></a>